 We use Google transliteration tool in all our comments text editor (at the end of each article).
 In click.in, we provide Inscript and phonetic keyboard to enter the classified in Indian languages.

 There are sufficient tools to input text in Indian languages.
-It would be useful for the tool providers (including gmail) to support all the input methods provided in this post.
-This would ensure majority of online users being able to input/type language text.
+It would be useful for the tool providers (including Gmail) to support all the input methods provided in this post.
+This would ensure the majority of online users being able to input/type language text.

 Do check out Oneindia’s Indic editor, play with different kinds of keyboards!